pjenvey/path-pep/pep-0NNN.rst

 This proposal is split into two parts.
 One part is the proposal of a protocol for objects to declare and provide support for exposing a file system path representation.
-The other part is changes to Python's standard library to support the new protocol.
-These changes will also have the pathlib module drop its provisional status.
+The other part deals with changes to Python'sstandard library to support the new protocol.
+These changes will alsohave the pathlib module drop its provisional status.

 Protocol
 --------